-A CPSA release includes two other documents, The CPSA Specification and The CPSA Primer.
+A CPSA release includes two other documents, The CPSA Specification [7] and the CPSA Primer [6].
 The specification describes the CPSA algorithm in a form that is closely related to its implementation.
-Algorithm correctness proofs are given in the specification formalism.

-There are many design decisions that are not reflected in The CPSA Specification.
-Including these decisions in the specification would clutter the document and unnecessarily complicate proofs.
-The purpose of this document is to describe the key omitted design decisions.
+There are many design decisions that are not reflected in the specification.
+Including these decisions in the specification would clutter the document.
+The purpose of this document is to describe the key omitted design decisions and provide a link between the specification and the source code.
 It assumes the specification has been thoroughly read.
 Definitions are not reproduced, so the specification should be accessible when reading this document.
 The CPSA Primer provides an overview of CPSA, and may be worth reading before this document is approached.